jb753/turbigen/doc/tutorial.rst

 ^^^^^^^^^^^

 We have now finished the mean-line design.
-To create blade shapes and run a computational fluid dynamics simulation, we can add some extra code to the `config.yaml`:
+To create blade shapes and run a computational fluid dynamics simulation, we can add some extra code to the `config.yaml`.
+These options are described fully in :doc:`config`.

 .. code-block:: yaml
    :caption: config.yaml